Drag reduction via separation control using plasma actuators on a truck cabin side: Introduction

 Crosswind affects the size of the separation bubble, increasing it on the leeward side and reducing it on the windward side \citep{rao_investigation_2019}.
 Targeting the larger separation bubble, \cite{vernet_flow_2018} applied comb-shaped plasma actuators on the leeward A-pillar of a commercial truck to prevent separation.
 They obtained an encouraging 20\% of drag reduction at $9\degree$ yaw.
 However, according to \cite{rao_investigation_2019}, flow separation is still present on the windward side at incidence angles up to $\alpha=10 \degree$.
 This motivates considering both the leeward and windward sides even in crosswind conditions, although differentiating them in the applied control strategy.

-We propose using laminar DBD plasma actuators to control the lateral separation bubble on the A-pillar of a GTS truck model.
-Early results from \cite{vernet_separation_2015} support the hypothesis that a single laminar DBD, i.e. a single straight electrode on each side of the dielectric material, may be sufficient to control the separation past the A-pillar while maintaining a simple manufacturing.
-From the same study, it appears that the linear actuator does not necessarily have to be positioned at the exact location of the separation, as it is still performing optimally over a significant range around the separation point.
+We propose using linear \ac{AC-DBD} plasma actuators (hereafter simply referred to as \ac{DBD}) to control the lateral separation bubble on the A-pillar of a \ac{GTS} truck model.
+Early results from \cite{vernet_separation_2015} support the hypothesis that a linear \ac{DBD}, i.e. a straight electrode on each side of the dielectric material, may be sufficient to control the separation past the A-pillar while preserving manufacturing and operational simplicity.
+From the same study, it appears that the linear actuator does not necessarily have to be positioned at the exact location of the separation, as it is still remaining effective over a significant range around the separation point.
 Their later study \citep{vernet_flow_2018} used comb-shaped vortex generators to mitigate the separation over the A-pillars of a truck.
 However, this geometry induces a wall-normal flow, which in turn confers stronger three-dimensional dynamics to the bubble, including the reattachment location.
 The flow topology is then significantly more difficult to study.
+In addition, they only considered leeward actuation.
+As separation also occurs on the windward side of the \ac{GTS}, we investigate the impact of placing actuators on both A-pillars.

-Considering the above, the following research questions emerge: \begin{itemize} \item Can the lateral separation bubble located after the A-pillars of the GTS be controlled with linear DBD plasma actuators? \item How does this actuation impact the forces at different yaw angles? \item Is asymmetric actuation favorable in yawed conditions? \end{itemize}
+Considering the above, the following research questions emerge: \begin{itemize} \item Can the lateral separation bubble located after the A-pillars of the \ac{GTS} be controlled with linear \ac{DBD} plasma actuators? \item How does this actuation impact the forces at different yaw angles? \item Is asymmetric actuation favorable in yawed conditions? \end{itemize}

-To answer them, we performed wind tunnel experiments on a GTS model equipped with plasma actuators on the A-pillars.
+To answer them, we performed wind tunnel experiments on a \ac{GTS} model equipped with plasma actuators on both A-pillars, measuring the axial and lateral forces in the non-actuated and actuated cases.
 In section \ref{sec:methodology} we describe the experimental setup and the measurement technique employed.
 In section \ref{sec:forceresults} we present the results from the force measurement campaigns.
-In an attempt to explain the force variations with changes in the flow fields, we report the velocity fields obtained with particle image velocimetry (PIV) experiments in section \ref{sec:PIVresults}.
+In an attempt to explain the force variations with changes in the flow fields, we report the velocity fields obtained with \ac{PIV} experiments in section \ref{sec:PIVresults}.
 The impact of the various actuation strategies in different wind directions is discussed, and the article is concluded with the suggestion of an actuation policy.